-In fall of 2005, Galveston College announced receipt of a 2.4 million dollar Title V grant which would be coupled with the \$450,000 Achieving the Dream Grant and the \$100,000 Dreamkeepers grant to push forward the learning college transformation.
+In fall of 2005, Galveston College became a Hispanic-serving institution and received a 2.4 million dollar Title V grant.
+This grant was coupled with a \$450,000 Achieving the Dream grant and a \$100,000 Dreamkeepers grant to promote student success.